oneblink/forms/BIC.md

 Code that the BIC executes is expected to define these methods.

-### BlinkForms.getDefinition(name, [action])
+### BMP.Forms.getDefinition(name, [action])
 - **name**: {String} the name of the desired form
 - **action**: {String} the name of the desired action/view
-- *returns*: {Object} the definition in a plain JavaScript object
+- *returns*: {Object} the (collapsed) definition in a plain JavaScript object

-`BlinkForms.initialize` requires a definition to be passed to it.
+`BMP.Forms.initialize` requires a definition to be passed to it.
 This method must be implemented so that it returns such a definition.
 This method is also used within the core in order to load sub-form definitions.

+`BMP.Forms.getDefinition` should retrieve the JSON definition from either client-side storage or via a server-request.
+Before returning this definition, any action-specific sections should be collapsed as per the desired action/view.

+### TODO: BMP.Forms.getRecord

+### TODO: BMP.Forms.saveRecord

+### TODO: BMP.Forms.listRecords